Pocho La Pantera

-Ernesto Gauna (29 November 1950 – 1 November 2016), known professionally as Pocho La Pantera (Spanish: Pocho the Panther), was an Argentine master of ceremonies, actor, singer of Argentine cumbia, and author of successes such as El hijo de Cuca (1990), Me dicen la pantera (1991) and El paso de la fiesta (2016).
+Ernesto Aníbal Gauna Fonseca (29 November 1950 – 1 November 2016), known professionally as Pocho La Pantera (Spanish: Pocho the Panther), was an Argentine master of ceremonies, actor, singer of Argentine cumbia, and author of successes such as El hijo de Cuca (1990), Me dicen la pantera (1991) and El paso de la fiesta (2016).

 Biography

 In addition to his musical work, Gauna, born in Buenos Aires and raised in Córdoba, performed in various activities throughout his life, from his beginnings as a student of theology in Australia until his appearances as an actor in various series, both in television series and online and offline.